Type: 3-Year Diploma

 Location: Lakeshore Campus

-We are interested in actors who have a sense of curiosity, who are explorers and ground-breakers, who may combine acting talent, writing potential and producing ambitions to change our expectations of theatre and performance.
-Through our consecutive BFA (Honours in Acting) with York University, our graduates can be prepared for both professional careers and further academic possibilities.
+We are interested in actors with a sense of curiosity, explorers and ground-breakers, who may combine acting talent with other interests such as writing, directing and producing.
+Through our consecutive BFA (Honours in Acting) with York University, our graduates can choose to continue into further academic possibilities.